Why do this

 - Enforced delay between 1st and 2nd attempts: If you are allowing multiple quiz attempts, enable and use this setting to determine

-how long students must wait between the time they submit the first attempt and they
+how long students must wait between the time they submit the first attempt and when

 - Enforced delay between later attempts: If you are allowing more than two attempts, use this to set the delay before the